At a glance

 This shows how seriously you take it.
-For example: First, your child has to apologize to the victim and help fix anything she can.
-Then, there’s a negative consequence to her behavior.
-Perhaps she loses Internet, TV or cell phone privileges, or isn’t allowed to attend activities she had planned to for an amount of time.
+For example: First, your child has to apologize to the victim and help fix anything they can.
+Then, there’s a negative consequence to the behavior.
+Perhaps your child loses Internet, TV, or cell phone privileges, or isn’t allowed to attend activities they had planned to for an amount of time.

 You can change consequences over time.
 Just make sure your child knows that you’re changing them.

-“It’s important for your child to know that when she picks on other kids, she’s being a bully.”
+“It’s important for your child to know that when they pick on other kids, they’re being a bully.”

 Stay on top of your child’s behavior.

-Who does she child hang out with?
-How does she spend her time?
-What does she do online?
-Try to monitor how your child acts in different areas of her life.
+Who does your child hang out with?
+How does your child spend their time?
+What does your child do online?
+Try to monitor how your child acts in different areas of their life.
 Call out bullying behaviors as soon as you notice them.
-This helps her begin to understand more fully what is and isn’t acceptable.
+This helps kids begin to understand more fully what is and isn’t acceptable.

 Get others on board.

-Talk with your child’s school and the adults in charge of her activities outside of school.
-See if you can get everyone on the same page when it comes to expectations and consequences, and see if they can help her work on developing better social and problem-solving skills.
+Talk with your child’s school and the adults in charge of outside activities.
+See if you can get everyone on the same page when it comes to expectations and consequences, and see if they can help your child work on developing better social and problem-solving skills.
 If they’ve had success in stopping bullying with other kids, they may also have other good advice.